Racism in association football: Italy

+In January 2024, after Milan goalkeeper Mike Maignan was allegedly racially abused by Udinese fans, he and his teammates walked off the pitch.
+Following the incident, FIFA president Gianni Infantino said teams whose fans are racist should automatically forfeit games.
+Udinese also had to play their next game behind closed doors.
+Initially one Udinese fan was banned for life, before a further four received similar punishments.

+In March 2024, Napoli player Juan Jesus was allegedly racially abused by Inter Milan player Francesco Acerbi, although no punishment was given due to lack of evidence.
+Napoli's player later took the knee in protest.

+In July 2024, South Korean player Hwang Hee-chan was allegedly subjected to racism from a Como player in a pre-season friendly.
+His club Wolves complained, and the South Korean FA contacted FIFA regarding the incident.
+In October 2024, Como player Marco Curto was given a 10-game ban by FIFA for the incident.

 Lithuania

 On 24 March 2007, in a match between France and Lithuania, a banner was unfurled by Lithuanian supporters that depicted a map of Africa, painted with the French flag colors (blue, white and red), with a slogan of "We Support French Diversity."

 Montenegro

 In a match between Rangers and Zeta in August 2007, Rangers players DaMarcus Beasley (an African American) and Jean-Claude Darcheville (a black Frenchman) were subjected to racist abuse by Zeta players and Zeta were later fined £9,000.

 In March 2019, during a match between Montenegro and England, several England players were allegedly subjected to monkey chants from Montenegro fans.
 UEFA charged the Montenegro FA with racist behaviour.
 Ex-player John Barnes said calls for players to walk off the pitch wouldn't work.

 As of April 2019, UEFA has punished Montenegro for their fans' racial abuse to some of the black players in the England national team.
 It occurred in a Euro 2020 qualifier between the two sides.
 The punishment includes paying a 20,000 euro fine and being forced to play their next qualifying match behind closed doors in an empty stadium.
 The Football Association has commented by saying that they hope the punishment "sends out a message" to those who feel inclined to racially abuse others.